acontis/atemsys/Readme.md

   - See also `EC_LINK_PARMS_IDENT_*` in `EcLink.h`
 - Remove all interrupt properties, like `interrupt-parent` and `interrupts`, in the `ethernet-phy` sub-node.

+### Example
+:information_source: More example device trees for different platforms can be found in the [Wiki](https://github.com/acontis/atemsys/wiki).

-### Example: Ethernet device node for FslFec on Freescale/NXP i.MX6DL
+**Ethernet device node for FslFec on Freescale/NXP i.MX6DL**
 <pre><code>
 ethernet@02188000 {
   <strong>compatible = "atemsys";</strong>